smetkas/Budget/README.md

 # Budget
-First ever app to build, all made with Cursor!
+First ever app build, all made with Cursor!